 Our final game rolls out with a storyline that’s based in the year 2027.
 In Deus Ex: Human Revolution you get to slip into the shoes of Adam Jensen and make careful choices as the decisions you make will have lasting effects on the in-game scenarios.

-Also incorporating FPS and stealth attributes, this cyberpunk-themed action RPG developed by Eidos Montreal explores different aspects such as human survival, rise of corruption, espionage and poverty.
+Also incorporating FPS and stealth attributes, this cyberpunk-themed action RPG developed by Eidos Montreal explores different aspects such as human survival, the rise of corruption, espionage and poverty.
 It was released in 2011 for the PS3, Xbox 360 and PC.

 The series in the spotlight here was recently in the news as the third installment dubbed Infinite was unleashed across the globe.
 This spectacular title gripped audiences with its captivating plot, unique characters and other gameplay features.
 Although it had a setting that was quite opposite to that of the earlier iterations which were set in the city of Rapture, it still employed familiar traits like the FPS perspective and role playing elements as well as the ability to use a combination of gears, weapons and telekinetic powers.